Ryuzaki-MrL/MinimalistQuest3DS/README.md

 and is now being ported to the Nintendo 3DS under my personal game engine (currently outdated).

-Requires devkitARM and libctru to build.
+Requires devkitARM, libctru and citro2d to build.

 The tools for messing around with the data files are available [here](https://github.com/Ryuzaki-MrL/MinimalistTools).